Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Introductory example: Clifford-deformed surface codes from abelian higher-form symmetries

 {\it In this section we review the gauging procedure of abelian on-site global 0-form symmetries proposed in~\cite{Haegeman14} for two-dimensional symmetric states.
 We argue that the gauged state is in the even sector of a dual global 1-form $\widehat G$ symmetry acting non-trivially solely on the introduced gauge degrees of freedom.
-We use an explicit gauging procedure for this 1-form symmetry, following \cite{Rayhaun23,Williamson16}, that yields in turn again the original $G$ symmetry.
-We show that the concatenation of these 2D gauging maps as in~\cite{Garre24} produces 3D Clifford-deformed surface codes \cite{Huang23}, which are unitarily equivalent to abelian $G$ quantum doubles~\cite{Kitaev97}.} \\\Sep\\
+We use an explicit gauging procedure for this 1-form symmetry, following refs.~\cite{Rayhaun23,Williamson16}, that yields in turn again the original $G$ symmetry.
+For both gauging maps we construct a tensor network representation of bond dimension $|G|$.
+We show that the concatenation of these 2D gauging maps as in~\cite{Garre24} produces 3D Clifford-deformed surface codes \cite{Huang23}, which are unitarily equivalent to abelian $G$ quantum doubles~\cite{Kitaev97}.} \Sep